mattwamoto/Afiax-Employee-handbook/benefits/hybrid_working.md

 # Hybrid Working

-We believe in people working in the best way for our teams and clients - this may sometimes be in person, remotely at home, from a coffee shop or outside of the UK.
+We believe in people working in the best way for our teams and clients - this may sometimes be in person, remotely at home, from a coffee shop or outside of the Kenya.

 The best outcomes are delivered by blending different ways and places of work - and we want to empower our teams to make the best decisions for their teams, projects and relationships.

-### Made Tech offices
+### Afiax Connected Healthcare offices
 As part of our Hybrid Working policy, we want to encourage organic purposeful face-to-face sessions that help build relationships and stronger teams, which in turn deliver even better work for our teams and clients.
-Bringing people together regularly creates more opportunities for relationships to be built within teams, across Made Tech, and with our clients and partners.
+Bringing people together regularly creates more opportunities for relationships to be built within teams, across Afiax Connected Healthcare, and with our clients and partners.

-For our group-facing team members, and our client-facing team members that do not have a client onsite requirement, we encourage 2 - 3 days a month in a Made Tech office for purpose-driven activities that will help drive valuable outputs and relationship building.
+For our group-facing team members, and our client-facing team members that do not have a client onsite requirement, we encourage 2 - 3 days a month in a Afiax Connected Healthcare office for purpose-driven activities that will help drive valuable outputs and relationship building.

 ### Client office
-Each of our clients will have their own requirements for Made Tech team members to work from their offices.
+Each of our clients will have their own requirements for Afiax Connected Healthcare team members to work from their offices.
 All client-facing team members will be required to be able to travel to their assigned client office.
 We expect client-facing teams to create regular opportunities to come together to collaborate and where necessary to align with a client’s specific needs

 ### Exceptional Circumstances
 There may be circumstances where our team members may not be able to attend sites or our offices or may need additional support to be able to do so.
 We encourage you to reach out to your Line Manager and/or your People Partner to discuss how we can best support you.
-You can find more information about hybrid working within our Hybrid Working Policy, and the supporting policies such as TOIL, Project Assignments and Reasonable Adjustments Passport - which you view with your Made Tech account.
+You can find more information about hybrid working within our Hybrid Working Policy, and the supporting policies such as TOIL, Project Assignments and Reasonable Adjustments Passport - which you view with your Afiax Connected Healthcare account.

 ### Hybrid working guidance
 - Check that you're not needed on-site by a client or your team